Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 In this nasty expression {% eqinline P(\mathcal{T} \mid \lambda, \gamma, p, t_0) %} is the tree prior (here the fossilized birth-death model), which is the only part of the prior that depends on other parameters.
 You can find all the model parameters by loading the XML file into BEAUti, or by locating the `<state>` section in the XML file.

 For computational reasons BEAST2 calculates log probabilities, which means values of {% eqinline -\infty %} correspond to prior or model probabilities of 0.
-When initialising, BEAST2 starts calculating all the parameter priors (because they don't depend on anything else), then the tree prior (which depends on some parameters), then the likelihoods and finally the posterior.
+When initialising, BEAST2 attempts to calculate {% eqinline P(\theta \mid D) %}.
+To do so, it recursively attempts to calculate all of the parts of the posterior, until it reaches a density that can be evaluated without calculating anything else.
+Thus it firsts calculates all the parameter priors (because they don't depend on anything else), then the tree prior (which depends on some parameters), then the likelihoods and finally the posterior.
 To find the root of the problem we have to trace through our posterior calculation and find the component furthest downstream with a value of {% eqinline -\infty %}.
 When tracing through the error message above we see three parts of the model returned  {% eqinline -\infty %}:

 - _P(posterior) = -Infinity (was -Infinity)_
 - _P(prior) = -Infinity (was -Infinity)_